Susto (band)

 Susto (which the band usually capitalizes as SUSTO) is an American indie rock band from Charleston, South Carolina.

 The name of the band is from the Spanish word "susto", meaning "an intense fear understood as a condition of the soul", reflecting the Cuban roots of some of the band, as well as being drawn from letters in the band leader's name.

 History

 Susto began in 2014 with the release of a self-titled album on the record label Hearts & Plugs.
 Susto released their second full-length album titled & I'm Fine Today on ACID BOYS and Missing Piece Records.
-Their third album, 'Ever Since I Lost My Mind', was released on February 22, 2019, on Rounder Records.
+Their third album, Ever Since I Lost My Mind, was released on February 22, 2019, on Rounder Records.
+A fourth album, Time in the Sun, was released on October 29, 2021 with New West Records.
+Their fifth album, My Entire Life, was released on July 28, 2023, preceded by singles "My Entire Life", "Hyperbolic Jesus", and "Mermaid Vampire".

-In April 2018 Susto performed at the High Water Festival in North Charleston, South Carolina.
+In April 2018, Susto performed at the High Water Festival in North Charleston, South Carolina.

-In March 2019 Susto performed at Antone's Georgia Theatre in Austin, TX for the South by Southwest festival in Austin, Texas.
+In March 2019, Susto performed at Antone's Georgia Theatre in Austin, TX for the South by Southwest festival in Austin, Texas.